New Student Checklist

 4. Check Your UMass Email & Make Your Online New Student Advising & Course Registration Appointment

-• New Student Advising & Course Registration for Spring 2023 new students takes place online in January.
-New students cannot register for Spring 2023 classes before January.
+• New Student Advising & Course Registration for Spring 2024 new students takes place online from January 8 - January 26, 2024.
+New students cannot register for Spring 2024 classes before the second week of January.

 • In January, after completing the Guide to the U, registering for Ready for the U, and taking your placement assessments students will receive an email in their UMass email account from their advisors.